 Description: This course is designed to introduce the student to the basic skills of the circus.
 Physical Education Majors will increase their repertoire of skills in terms of eye-hand coordination, balance and learning skill hierarchy.
 Lab fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-PED

 PED 634 - Outdoor Living: Wilderness, Canoeing and Camping